thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Specify the previously created device "My New Device" in the "Device" field and select the statuses and severities of alarms you want to display in the alarm widget;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-4-add-alarm-widget-5-ce.png
-        title: 'Drag and Drop the "Timeseries Line Chart" widget to the top right corner of the dashboard to make room for the "Alarms" widget;'
+        title: 'Drag and Drop the "Time series chart" widget to the top right corner of the dashboard to make room for the "Alarms table" widget;'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-3-4-add-alarm-widget-6-ce.png
-        title: 'Scroll down and locate the new "Alarms" widget.
-Drag and Drop Alarm widget to the free space and resize it.
+        title: 'Scroll down to find the "Alarms table" widget.
+Then, drag the "Alarms table" widget to a free spot and adjust its size to fit your needs.
 Click "Save" to apply changes.'

 step4:
     0: